jhermann/whats-new-in-python3/README.md

 I planned to dive into the “What's new …” documents of the Python3 releases for some time now.
 Anyway, this is a “show me the code” version of that effort, in the form of Jupyter notebooks.
+That means you can explore those features further, directly in the text.

 They touch any *interesting* topic.
 In the scope of this repository, I'm defining what counts as interesting. ☺